 Out of multiple websites and domain names I had to come up with over the years, my tech website was the most difficult.
-There are so many websites over there and of course, all the owners are tech gurus and are creative people by nature.
-One interesting statistic about domain names is that all the top 10,000 family names are already taken!
+There are so many websites related to this field, and of course, all the owners seem to be tech gurus and are creative people by nature.

 What is your website about?
 If someone has found your site through a Google search, what were they looking for?
 Is there a special message or a set of values behind your website?
 Think about what makes your website stand out from all the other tech or software blogs on the internet.
 This can also depend on whether your website is a general tech news website or if it specializes in computers, phones, etc. A really good example of this is LifeHacks.com.

 Sometimes simple domain names are available, so give it a go to start with.
 I suggest you put your ideas on paper (or use a word processing app).
 For me, I like to use pen and paper because it is just much easier to think when you have the ideas in front of you, rather than trying to remember everything.
 Also, you can then try to mix and match to get new names.

 Yahoo, Google, Bing, and Vox?
 Notice something in common?
 Sometimes you can get an idea for a wacky domain name that is catchy and easy to spell; these are some of the best names.
 These names are both unique and also very easy to remember, even if you are the only person who knows the meaning.

 The name can be a mixture of a cool word or a nickname + something else.
 One example I can think of is the site SpyFu.

 You can also add words related to days of the week, colors, shapes, elements of nature, or any other relevant noun!

 This is suitable for many types of websites, including review websites or just anything, because you can always make your name the brand!
 Famous examples of this are TomsHardware.com and NeilPatel.com.
 You don't have to use your name or a nickname but rather relate it to yourself or to your visitor, such as www.YourNextWeb.com.